-Back up SQL Server databases in Azure VMs
+Back up multiple SQL Server VMs from the Recovery Services vault

 SQL Server databases are critical workloads that require a low recovery-point objective (RPO) and long-term retention.
 You can back up SQL Server databases running on Azure virtual machines (VMs) by using Azure Backup.